calebanthony/manugo/README.md

 export const unlockRoughStones = new Unlock('Rough Stones') .setDescription('Unlocks the ability to collect rough stones.')
   .setCost(stick, 40)
+  .makeVisibleWhen(stick, 10)
   .execute(onUnlock);
 ```

 In this example, we have an unlock we're naming `Rough Stones` with a clear description we'll show in a tooltip.

 The cost of the unlock is set just like how you set criteria in `.when()` for a Trigger.
 The cost in this case is 40 sticks.

+The `makeVisibleWhen` method is an optional method that will make `$unlock.visible` false until the criteria of a specific model at a specific count is met.

 When the `.run()` method is called, if the player has them, 40 sticks will automatically be deducted from the player and then the `onUnlock` method will be called, which in this case unlocks `Rough Stone` for us.